-This report contains and overview of the M.A. in Counseling Program for the 2021-22 school year, including institutional data, college, faculty information and points of excellence, program and institutional outcome assessment data, diversity, worldview and professionalism reviews, curriculum changes, budget requests, and a revised two-year curriculum plan which includes on-line courses and recommendations in these areas.
-An area of recent strength is the program's approval from CACREP to offer a fully on-line delivery method.
-This has expanded the reach of the program beyond the region and increased the enrollment numbers.
+Geneva College M.A. in Counseling Program Annual Report Summary: This report contains and overview of the M.A. in Counseling Program for the 2022-23 school year, including institutional data, college, faculty information and points of excellence, program and institutional outcome assessment data, diversity, worldview and professionalism reviews, curriculum changes, budget requests, and a revised two-year curriculum plan which includes on-line courses and recommendations in these areas.
+A continued area of recent strength is the program's approval from CACREP to offer a fully on-line delivery method.
+This expanded the reach of the program beyond the region and increased the enrollment numbers.
 One area that has been a challenge is the CACREP-imposed FTE ratio and the Core vs. Non-Core ratios that must be maintained in both the on-campus and on-line environments.
 The program has experienced faculty transition in the past two years that has contributed to this issue.
 This program issue continues to be under review to determine how it can be addressed to ensure compliance.